dbaranov7658/1Ass_calculator/README.md

 $ npm start
 ```

 Your app should now be running on [localhost:5000](http://localhost:5000/).
+Then, go to http://localhost:5000/calculator.html